 Feeder Birds Coloring Book

-50-page download from Cornell is more than a coloring book.
+50-page download at Cornell is more than a coloring book.
 Includes helpful investigation questions for bird identification.

 Identify Bird Beaks

-A free page from a Learn-And-Do Bird Unit Study.
+A free page from a Learn-And-Do Bird Unit Study by Kym Wright.

 The Boy Who Drew Birds: A Story of John James Audubon by Jacqueline Davies